 Lab equipment: Lab equipment is not to be used without the permission and supervision of an instructor.
-Lab equipment should be cleaned and left in good condition, as well as disposing of all trash.
+Lab equipment should be cleaned and left in good condition, as well as all trash disposed of.

 Computers: The Graphic Arts computers are set up for specific purposes, especially for exercises and projects.
 A student may not install, add or delete anything from the computer without the permission of the instructor.
 Nothing about the computer may be changed without the permission of the instructor.
 Students may NOT change or alter the screen saver or desktop.
 If not having assigned computers, the computers are assigned on a first come, first serve basis at the beginning of each semester unless otherwise specified by the instructor.
+All students are required to use the Program's computers.
+No other computers may be used or shown during the class or lab.

 A crashed computer is not an excuse for not turning in an assignment.
 It is normal for computers to crash, and work be lost.
 It is the student's responsibility to save on a regular basis.
 Most assignments are turned in electronically; therefore, it is the student's responsibility to ensure that all assignments have been properly turned in to the location specified by the instructor.
-The project will not be graded if not turned in to the proper location.

 NO FOOD OR DRINKS ARE ALLOWED IN THE LAB.
 There will be no form of liquid near the computers other than cleaning solutions.
 Backpacks, purses, and bags should be stored in the location designated by the instructor and not by the computers.
 No phones, iPads, laptops, headphones, etc. are allowed to be used in the lab unless with the permission of the instructor for the purpose of lessons.

 Daily cleanup: Each student is responsible for cleaning any area of the lab where he/she worked by the end of the class period.
 Lab equipment and supplies are to be returned to their place.
 Any paper, drawings or other materials left in the lab may be thrown away at the instructor's discretion.
 It is the purpose of this program for all students to work in a quiet, professional environment.
-Students must show restraint from using the classroom and lab as anything other than a place to learn, work and explore.
+Students must show restraint from using the classroom and lab as anything other than to learn, work and explore.